jQuery API

 Demo:

-Example: To trigger the click event on all of the paragraphs on the page:
+Trigger the click event on all the paragraphs on the page: